y-takefuji/chi-squared/README.md

 # chi-squared vs. feature importances
+Model-based methods for feature importance can vary significantly depending on how the algorithm processes data and makes predictions.
+Each machine learning algorithm has its own characteristics and can be influenced by factors such as feature scaling, interaction effects, and multicollinearity.
+As a result, relying solely on such methods can lead to erroneous conclusions about feature significance:

+Model-Specific Nature: As you pointed out, using model-derived feature importance measures risks inheriting the biases and assumptions of that model.
+This can obscure true relationships and mislead decision-makers.

+Non-Generality: Feature importances derived from specific models cannot be generalized across different data distributions or domains without thorough validation.

 The Chi-squared test and p-value can generate true associations between y and x1, y and x2, …, and y and xn, where y=f(x1,x2,x3,...,xn).